Malachov/predictit/README.md

 ## How to

 Software can be used in three ways.
 As a python library or with command line arguments or as normal python scripts.
 Main function is predict in `main.py` script.
 There is also `predict_multiple_columns` function if you want to predict more at once (columns or time frequentions) and also `compare_models` function that tell you which models are best.
 It evaluate error criterion on out of sample test data instead of predict (use as much as possible) so more reliable errors (for example decision trees just assign input from learning set, so error in predict is 0, in compare_models it's accurate).
 Then you can use only good models in predict function.

-You can setup prediction with Config.
-It' capitalize because it's class.

 ### Simple example of using predictit as a python library and function arguments